lambdaclass/concrete/ROADMAP.md

 corruption/schema/tool drift recompute or fail closed; and no cached partial or stale artifact can fabricate a validated boundary or stronger evidence class.

+Timing of query-shaping (a deliberate decision, not an omission): the query/`CompilerSession` form below is built HERE, as part of this validation-gated driver — it is NOT pulled forward as a pre-GO "query monad seam."
+Because this whole engine is gated on the external-validation GO, threading a query monad through the pipeline earlier would be speculative insurance against a build that may never happen, plus churn against the still-moving Phase 6B fact graph.
+The bounded call-site conversion from the batch/eager pipeline into queries is accepted as part of this build, post-GO.
+Do not re-open a "do the seam early" debate: the seam's only payoff is avoiding that conversion, and that payoff exists only if the bet validates.

 0. Freeze every build revision into an immutable `ProjectInputSnapshot` before evaluating queries.
    The snapshot owns canonical project/file/module discovery and exact file